raspberrypilearning/mission-space-lab-creator-guide/en/step_2.md

 ])]
 ```

-Note: The library `reverse-geocoder` can not be run using the online Replay Tool as it uses multiprocessing, which is incompatible with the environment of the tool.
-If you wish to use this library, you will have to test the relevent sections of your code locally in your code editor, or using the Thonny plugin version of the Replay Tool.
+Note: The library `reverse-geocoder` cannot be run using the online Replay Tool as it uses multiprocessing, which is incompatible with the environment of the tool.
+If you wish to use this library, you will have to test the relevent sections of your code locally in your code editor, or using the Thonny plug-in version of the Replay Tool.

 #### Documentation